BMO Credit Card FAQs

 Will I earn Reward Miles on debit card purchases from any merchant?

 Yes.
-All the purchases you make using your debit card (to a maximum of $1,600) will contribute to your overall monthly spend, regardless of where you use it.
+All the purchases you make using your debit card will contribute to your overall monthly spend, regardless of where you use it.
 It is not limited to purchases made at other AIR MILES Sponsors.
 Refer to question #1 above to see how you can qualify.

 How do debit returns at a merchant impact my monthly Reward Miles?